 I like to think through art.

-I also like to take existential adventures through the forest, and if I could, I would like to say to you Mr. Sol Lewitt, that maybe art is the machine that makes the idea rather than the other way around.
+I like to take existential adventures through the forest, and if I could (which maybe one day I just might) I would tell Sol Lewitt that I think that art is the machine that makes the idea, rather than the other way around.

 What others have said: